 These substances are easily processed when the time comes to recycle your appliance and are far more environmentally friendly than CFCs and HFCs.
 Also, all of GE’s appliances and components are labelled for recycling.

 Despite GE’s achievement in getting EPA approval for isobutane, other manufacturers have mostly failed to follow suit.
 Isobutane has been widely used in household refrigerators in Europe and parts of Asia for several years, but HFCs and HCFCs remain redolent in US refrigerators.
-Of course, this should all start to change in 2019 as HCFCs and HFCs begin to be phased out, even in the US, especially as California has now banned HFCs entirely.
+Of course, this should all be changing aso of 2019 as HCFCs and HFCs begin to be phased out, even in the US, especially as California has now banned HFCs entirely.

 Solar Powered Refrigerators